readyforchaos/Xamarin-Hackfest-2017/README.md

 # Xamarin-Hackfest-2017
-Repo for Norsk Tid PoC created during the Xamarin Hackfest 2017
+Repo for Norsk Tid created during the Xamarin Hackfest 2017